thepaffy/aboutme/README.md

 **About me:**
-A small js less self presentation page.
+A small self presentation site.
+Only written in HTML5, CSS3 and with font awesome.